Features

 - Select the desired destination bin in the project.

-- Hit the Link button on the bottom right.
+- Hit Link button on the bottom right.

 Linking to Sony XDCAM EX Files on Media Composer 8.6 and later